 brindabellas has been the main ongoing silver dory near-infrared landscape film production in recent times – with over 18 months in the field filming and more than two years in production.
-From May 28 the complete 150 minute version will be released online in five parts – summer, autumn, winter, spring and summer (return).
+From May 28 the project will be released (initially) online in five parts – summer, autumn, winter, spring and summer (returns).

 brindabellas features the sky and landscapes of the Brindabella Ranges and surrounding region – particular the interplay of light, air and water as these elements are transformed across the seasons from clouds to mist, rain and snow – then frost and ice – and onto creeks and rivers.
 It explores both the wider vistas and more intimate details of the natural processes and flows that are created by these ranges and, in turn, shape the very landscapes they arise from.